rgnix-pro/vmware-workstation-autostart/README.md

     ]
 }
 ```
-#### 3. Add vm-start.exe & config.json to your startup folder on windows or create a short cut for vm-start.exe
+#### 3. Add vm-start.exe & config.json to your startup folder on windows or create a short cut for vm-start.exe to its current folder

 `windows+r shell:startup `